Azure/fta-architecturalreview/articles/devtest.md

     >
     > [https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-create-first-template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-create-first-template)

-* **Are you aware of the Azure Resource Manager template best practices?<br><br>Have you designed your Azure Resource Manager templates with these in mind?**
+* **Are you aware of the Azure Resource Manager template best practices?
+Have you designed your Azure Resource Manager templates with these in mind?**

-    Determine whether the template has been parameterised, so that it can be easily deployed across multiple environments, or whether parameters have been limited and a t-shirt sizing approach has been used.<br><br>There are a number of other practices that are recommended.
+    Determine whether the template has been parameterised, so that it can be easily deployed across multiple environments, or whether parameters have been limited and a t-shirt sizing approach has been used.

+    There are a number of other practices that are recommended.
 These can be reviewed in those articls linked in the associated documentation.

     > [https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-template-best-practices](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-template-best-practices)
     >